Sancocho - A Dominican Republic Food Recipe

 Is Sancocho Dominican or Puerto Rican?

-Both countries have their own versions of sancocho as do most countries all around Latin America & the Caribbean.
+Both countries have their own versions of sancocho, as do most countries all around Latin America and the Caribbean.
 It's said that the first bowl of sancocho was developed in the Canary Islands and the recipe was brought overseas from there.

 How long do you cook Sancocho?

-Sancocho can take anywhere from 45 minutes to 2 hours to cook depending on the size of the batch as well as the cuts of meat used.
-Best way to tell when sancocho is ready is when the meats are all softened and tender.
+Sancocho can take anywhere from 45 minutes to 2 hours to cook, depending on the size of the batch as well as the cuts of meat used.
+The best way to tell when sancocho is ready is when the meats are all softened and tender.

 Rate